NEW CARS

 BMW 330e

-If you’re after a more upmarket family hybrid, may we draw your attention to the BMW 330e?
+If you’re after a more upmarket family hybrid, can we suggest the BMW 330e

 It’s powered by a 2.0-litre turbocharged petrol engine mated to a 113hp electric motor.
 Together, they return up to 157mpg, and on electric power alone the 330e can travel up to 31 miles.